The Highway Code

 Signals

-The Highway Code contains a section on signals which are used by drivers and pedestrians alike to give an indication as to their movements – or planned movements.
-Within the Highway Code you will find detailed lists and diagrams of signals, what they are used for, and in what circumstances they may be employed.
+The Highway Code contains a section on signals which are used by drivers to give an indication as to their movements – or planned movements.
+Within the Highway Code, you will find detailed lists and diagrams of signals, what they are used for, and in what circumstances they may be employed.

 Control of Your Vehicle